dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q06.md

 # BEGIN SUBPROB

-(3 points) Which of the following statements is true? **Select all that apply.**
+Which of the following statements is true? **Select all that apply.**

 [ ] $A$ and $B$ are independent.